 For those who need a much faster system or a system on which they can perform even the more demanding tasks like casual editing or heavy mulitasking then we highly recommend this.

-Here you can see that the AMD Ryzen 3 4300U is twice as powerful as the AMD Athlon Gold 3150U as in the previous option.
+Here you can see that the AMD Ryzen 3 4300U is twice as powerful as the AMD Athlon Gold 3150U seen in the previous option.

 Hence the overall value that you are getting with this system is phenomenal.